tgh-apil/echobase-svelte-electron/README.md

 ### 🤖 Tech
 Frameowrk: [Svelte](svelte.dev)\
 [Electron](https://www.electronjs.org/)
+Tensorflow 2 + opencv to determine clip depth

 ### 👩‍💻 To Use
 1. Get dependancies: `npm install`
 2. Run dev to edit live: `npm start`
 3. Make for your platform: `npm run make`

+### 🐍 Deep learning thing
+If you want to use the digit recognition we're using to gauge depth, you'll need to have these installed on your system:\

+- python 3.8x
+- Tensorflow 2
+- opencv

+If you don't want these, remove lines `10` and `33` from `FormTemplate.components.svelte`

 ### 💻 Starter templtae
 [Electron Forge + Svelte Starter](https://github.com/codediodeio/electron-forge-svelte)